-- (c) A candidate may include in the thesis or attach as an appendix to it any of his or her relevant published work.
-Where the published work has more than one author, it shall be accompanied by a completed "Co-Authorship" Form, which is available from the Postgraduate Studies website, identifying the candidate's own contribution.
+- (a) Subject to fulfilment of the requirements of these regulations, a candidate may apply through the Postgraduate Office to have his or her thesis examined.
+Except with the approval of the Dean of Postgraduate Research, submission must occur after the minimum period of enrolment and within the maximum enrolment period.
+In order for a thesis to be sent out for examination the student must be enrolled at the time of submission.
+Any outstanding tuition fees or other charges must be paid before a student is eligible to graduate. - (b) The candidate shall submit a PDF of a thesis embodying the results of the research and the "Use of Thesis" Form. - (c) A candidate may include in the thesis or attach as an appendix to it any of his or her relevant published work.
+Where the published work has more than one author, it shall be accompanied by a completed "Co-Authorship" Form, identifying the candidate's own contribution.
 While published work can be included in the thesis, the thesis must be a single coherent document.
-Further information regarding the inclusion of published work is included in the document "Including Publications in a PhD Thesis" which can be found on the Postgraduate Studies website. - (d) A candidate must indicate in the thesis any part which he or she has previously used for another degree.
+Further information regarding the inclusion of published work is included in the document "Including Publications in a PhD Thesis". - (d) A candidate must indicate in the thesis any part which he or she has previously used for another degree.
 (See Regulation 1 concerning the requirements for original work.) - (e) Once examiners have been appointed, as below, the thesis shall normally be sent to the examiners within 10 working days.
-Prior to being sent out for examination the "Examiner's Request" Form and the Supervisor's Certificate must be submitted by the Head of Department or Head of School to the Postgraduate Office.

-Candidates should make themselves familiar with the University's "Thesis Availability Policy" and the "Intellectual Property Policy" which cover such issues as the borrowing and consultation of theses, and the possibility of imposing an embargo on the use of a thesis.
+Prior to being sent out for examination the "Examiner's Request" Form and the Supervisor's Certificate must be submitted by the Head of Department or Head of School to the Postgraduate Office. - Candidates should make themselves familiar with the University's "Thesis Availability Policy" and the "Intellectual Property Policy" which cover such issues as the borrowing and consultation of theses, and the possibility of imposing an embargo on the use of a thesis.

-9. Examination
+10. Examination

-- (a) The senior supervisor must submit the completed Supervisor's Certificate, available from the Postgraduate Studies website, within seven days of notification by the Postgraduate Office of the thesis having been submitted for examination.
-The Supervisor's Certificate is sent to examiners along with the thesis. - (b) Two examiners shall be recommended by the senior supervisor and nominated on the PhD "Examiners Request" Form, available from the Postgraduate Studies website, by the Head or postgraduate coordinator of a Department/ School for approval by the Dean of Postgraduate
+- (a) The senior supervisor must submit the completed Supervisor's Certificate, available from the Postgraduate Office website, within seven days of notification by the Postgraduate Office of the thesis having been submitted for examination.
+The Supervisor's Certificate is sent to examiners along with the thesis. - (b) Two examiners shall be recommended by the senior supervisor and nominated on the PhD "Examiners Request" Form, by the Head or postgraduate coordinator of a Department/ School for approval by the Dean of Postgraduate Research.

-Research